 “Your mother died to save you.
 If there is one thing Voldemort cannot understand, it is love.
 Love as powerful as your mother’s for you leaves it’s own mark.
 To have been loved so deeply, even though the person who loved us is gone, will give us some protection forever.”

-Mothers exist all over children’s literature as well quotes about them.
-Enjoy this one particular quote above from The Adventures of Peter Pan to celebrate this Scottish author’s birthday yesterday.
+Mothers exist all over children’s literature as well as quotes about them.
+Enjoy this one particular quote above from J.K.
+Rowling’s Harry Potter and the Sorcerer’s Stone.